Machine learning with neural networks: Critical storage capacity

-This coupled set of $p$ non-linear equations is equivalent to the mean-field equation (\ref{eq:mfe}).
+This coupled set of $p$ non-linear equations is equivalent to the mean-field equations (\ref{eq:mfe}).

-Now feed pattern $\ve \xi^{(1)}$ to the network.
-The strategy of solving Equation (\ref{eq:mfe_m}) is to assume that the network stays close to the pattern $\xi_i^{(1)}$ in the steady state , so that $m_{1}$ remains of order unity.
-But we must also allow that the other order parameters
+Now feed pattern $\ve x^{(1)}$ to the network.
+We assume that the network stays close to the pattern $\ve x^{(1)}$ in the steady state , so that $m_{1}$ remains of order unity.
+The other $m_\mu$ remain small.
+When $p$ is large, however, we cannot simply approximate the sum over $\mu$ on the r.h.s. of Equation (\ref{eq:mfe_m}) by its first term only, because the sum of the remaining (small) terms might not be negligible.
+Therefore we need to estimate these terms, the other order parameters $m_{\mu}$ for $\mu\neq 1$.

-remain finite (yet small).
-The trick to evaluate these order parameters is to assume random patterns, so that the $m_\mu$ become random numbers that fluctuate around zero with variance $\langle m_\mu^2\rangle$ (this average is an average over the ensemble of random patterns).
+The trick is to assume that the pattern bits are random, uncorrelated with mean zero [Equations (\ref{eq:prob}) and (\ref{eq:avg_patterns})].
+In this case the order parameters $m_\mu$, $\mu=2,\ldots,p$, become random numbers that fluctuate around zero with variance $\langle m_\mu^2\rangle$ (this average is over random patterns).
 We use Equation (\ref{eq:mfe_m}) to compute the variance approximately.

-In the $\mu$-sum on the r.h.s of Equation (\ref{eq:mfe_m}) we must treat the term $\mu=\nu$ separately (because the index $\nu$ appears also on the l.h.s. of this equation).
-Also the term $\mu=1$ must be treated separately, as before, because $\mu=1$ is the index of the pattern that was fed to the network.
-Therefore it is necessary to distinguish between $\nu=1$ and $\nu\neq 1$.
-We start with the second case and write
+In the $\mu$-sum on the r.h.s of Equation (\ref{eq:mfe_m}) we must treat the term $\mu=\nu$ separately, because the index $\nu$ appears also on the l.h.s. of this equation.
+Also the term $\mu=1$ must be treated separately, as before, because $\mu=1$ is the index of the pattern that is fed to the network.
+As a consequence, the calculations of $m_1$ and $m_\nu$ for $\nu\neq 1$ proceed slightly differently.
+We begin with the first case.
+Using that $x_{i}^{(\mu)} = \pm 1$, and that $\mbox{tanh}(z)$ is an odd function, Equation (\ref{eq:mfe_m}) simplifies to:

+The next steps are similar to the analysis of the cross-talk term in Section \ref{sec:HN}.
+One assumes that the patterns are random, that their bits $x_i^{(\mu)}=\pm 1$ are independently and identically distributed.
+In the limit of large $N$ and $p$, the sums in Equation (\ref{eq:m1_sum}) can then be estimated using the central-limit theorem .
+For random patterns, the variable

+is a sum of many independent, identically distributed random numbers with mean zero and finite variance.
+The variable $z$ is therefore approximately Gaussian distributed, with mean zero.
+As a consequence, the distribution of $z$ is entirely determined by its variance $\sigma_{\!z}^2$, and it is indepedent of $i$.

+Returning to Equation (\ref{eq:m1_sum}), one approximates the sum $\frac{1}{N} \sum_{i}$ as an average over the Gaussian distributed variable $z$.
+This yields: